j4mie/idiorm/docs/configuration.rst

     ORM::configure('error_mode', PDO::ERRMODE_WARNING);

 The default setting is ``PDO::ERRMODE_EXCEPTION``.
-For full details of the error modes available, see `the PDO documentation`_.
+For full details of the error modes available, see `the PDO set attribute documentation`_.

 Identifier quote character
 ^^^^^^^^^^^^^^^^^^^^^^^^^^